 “I think it would be great for the best actor and the funniest comedian to get the job.
 But I think that’s a fantasy as we are in a world that is all about a certain kind of beauty and look.
 I would hope that we could cast people who are talented and have craft in addition to a body of work not on just on race and sexual orientation.
 I know so many talented people who have not been given opportunities.
 My hope is that the artists who are not the usual types will get to work and have the good luck to step up to the plate … and their dreams will also get to come true.”

-I had the pleasure of interviewing JASON STUART who has gained fame for his major supporting role as the vilian in “The Birth Of A Nation” and his work ground breaking stand up comedy career as an openly gay comedian.
+I had the pleasure of interviewing JASON STUART who has gained fame for his major supporting role as the villain in “The Birth Of A Nation” and his work ground breaking stand up comedy career as an openly gay comedian.
 He will be seen in the new comedy series SWEDISH DICKS starring PETER STROMARE and opposite KEANU REEVES on Aug 9th.
 He has several films coming out in this year including IMMORTAL with SAMM LEVINE & DYLAN BAKER and the action thriller DIVERTED EDEN.
-And catch his stand up live & in person July 21–22 at the PORTLAND QUEER COMEDY FESTIVAL and at THE LAUGH FACTORY his home club in Los Angeles, Ca. His short film that he starred in and directed, LIKE FAHTER will be in the LOVE INTERNATIONAL FILM FESTIVAL July 25th and the pilot he appears in at OUTFEST July 16th in program named EPISODES Night.
+And catch his stand up live & in person July 21–22 at the PORTLAND QUEER COMEDY FESTIVAL and at THE LAUGH FACTORY his home club in Los Angeles, Ca. His short film that he starred in and directed, LIKE FATHER will be in the LOVE INTERNATIONAL FILM FESTIVAL July 25th and the pilot he appears in at OUTFEST July 16th in program named EPISODES Night.
 And STUART says “I’m just getting started!”

 Thank you so much for joining us!
 What is your “backstory”?

-I started acting when i was 8 or 9 performing in a PURIM PLAY at my Jewish temple.
+I started acting when I was 8 or 9 performing in a PURIM PLAY at my Jewish temple.
 I played a “Slave Boy” and ripped up my mom’s sheet’s for a costume and to this day, his mother reminds me of that!
 I started studying acting with some of the great acting coaches of the day to name a few….
 Nina Foch, Roy London, Harvey Lembeck to Howard Fine, Ivana Chubbuck and Larry Moss.
 I could not get arrested as an actor in thought days.
-I started doing stand up comedy and that brought me to a small role in KINDERGARTEN COP starring Arnold Schwarznigger and VEGAS VACATION.
+I started doing stand up comedy and that brought me to a small role in KINDERGARTEN COP starring Arnold Schwarzenegger and VEGAS VACATION.
 I felt like I did have a voice as a stand up comedy being in the closet the first 10 years of my career.
 So I came out on the GERALDO SHOW in 1993 and my whole career changed.
 I became one of the top gay touring comedians and headlined all the” A” comedy clubs from from FUNNY BONES to IMPROV COMEDY CLUBS and then my taped my own stand up special MAKING IT TO THE MIDDLE.
 After, I started to work on all these sitcoms from DREW CAREY SHOW, WILL & GRACE to name a few and my recurring role on MY WIFE & KIDS starring Damon Wayans playing the gay family therapist as “Dr. Thomas”.
 That lead to doing tons of indie films with major supporting roles like COFFEE DATE, A DAY WITHOUT A MEXICAN and PUFF PUFF PASS.
 Then a guest-starring role on THE CLOSER as an annoying manager of a storage unit gave me permission to play straight roles and brought to me to some of the most successful film of my career LOVE IS STRANGE and TANGERINE, the film that was shot on a iPhone.
 Ths eventually led to a career defining role in THE BIRTH OF A NATION as slave owner “Joseph Randall”.

 Can you share the funniest or most interesting story that occurred to you in the course of your career?